 Cognitive empathy is a well-known forerunner of compassionate empathy.
 Compassion cannot exist without empathy.

 Empathy is a hardwired capacity in our brains.
-Brain research shows there is a “neural relay mechanism” that allows empathic people to subconsciously mimic the postures, mannerisms, and facial expressions of others, as compared to unempathic persons.
+Brain research shows there is a “neural relay mechanism” that allows empathic people to subconsciously mimic the postures, mannerisms, and facial expressions of others, as compared to those with less empathy.

 Neuroscientists have seen this mirroring capacity even at the level of single muscle fibers.
-So, if a person’s hand muscle is poked by a needle, the same brain areas are activated in the person who is watching it from a distance.
+So, if a needle pokes a person’s hand muscle, the same brain areas are activated in the person who is watching it from a distance.
 Even simply watching or copying an emotional expression stimulates a similar network in the brain of the observer.

 We feel another person’s pain, but only in a lessened form.
 This lessening of the sensation makes it possible for us to empathize but also not get crushed by another’s distress.